altughan09/Online-Reconciliation-Web-Solution/README.md

 2) simplifies the reconciliation process,
 3) informs of incoming reconciliation requests.

-The tool code will soon be available here.
+The whole code will soon be available here.